Charles-Brammer-Williams/academic-website/content/authors/admin/_index.md

 title: Charles Brammer Williams
 ---

-I'm a Psychology major at Mississippi State and I'm minoring in Statistics and Cognitive Science.
+I'm a Senior Psychology major at Mississippi State and I'm minoring in Statistics and Cognitive Science.
 This website is partly to blog  in a fun and unique way about academic topics, but I've also made it to show off some of the skills I've accrued to anyone that's interested.